Fashion as the New Human Representation ✦

 Let us begin at the dawn of humanity.

 In caves from France to Indonesia, the first humans sketched animals and handprints on stone walls.
 These were not just decorations.
-They were the first attempts to capture reality, to hold onto memory, to extend imagination into the physical world.
+They were the first attempts to capture reality, to hold onto memory, and to extend imagination into the physical world.

-The leap to human representation—depicting the body, the face, the spirit—was revolutionary.
-It made us conscious of ourselves, of others, of society.
+The leap to human representation—depicting the body, the face, and the spirit—was revolutionary.
+It made us conscious of ourselves, of others, and of society.
 The earliest sculptures of the human form, such as the Venus figurines, symbolized fertility, continuity, and survival.
 These were not trivial objects.
 They were the seeds of culture.

 Part II – Greece, Persia, and Rome